Commonly known as: Acetyl Tetrapeptide-2.

 Family: /

-Chemical characteristics: Enzyme inhibiting peptide; Sequence of 4 amino acids (lysine-aspartic acid-valine-tyrosine); Peptide mimicking thymopoietin (hormone produced by the thymus); Molecular mass: 565.6 g/mol; Soluble in water; Insoluble in oil.
+Chemical properties: Enzyme inhibiting peptide; Sequence of 4 amino acids (lysine-aspartic acid-valine-tyrosine); Peptide mimicking thymopoietin (hormone produced by the thymus); Molecular mass: 565.6 g/mol; Soluble in water; Insoluble in oil.

 Function: Skin maintenance agent.